ef-end-y/PythonLessons/README.md

 # PythonLessons
-**lesson3.py**, **lesson4.py**, **lesson5.py** - simple lessons for 3d rendering
+**lesson3.py**, **lesson4.py**, **lesson5.py** - low-level pixel-by-pixel rendering.
+It's shown how to draw a line, a triangle, paint over a polygon, impose a texture, etc.

 ![lesson4](https://github.com/ef-end-y/PythonLessons/blob/master/images/lesson4.png)![lesson5](https://github.com/ef-end-y/PythonLessons/blob/master/images/lesson5.png)

 ---

 **chess.py** - a chess bot plays with itself.
 There are only pawns, rooks and kings, but you can add other pieces.
-This is an example how a bot thinks ahead and chooses the best move
+This is an example how the bot thinks ahead and chooses the best move

 ![chess playing](https://github.com/ef-end-y/PythonLessons/blob/master/images/chess.png)

 ---

-**sokoban.py** - tiny game Sokoban (https://en.wikipedia.org/wiki/Sokoban) as telegram bot.
+**sokoban.py** is a telegram bot that plays Sokoban with you (https://en.wikipedia.org/wiki/Sokoban).
 Do not program like this - it's a hack in a certain way.
 I made it for small size only.

 ☿ - a warehouse keeper<br/>
 ◯ - a box<br/>